John Jayne: Early life and education

-Jayne started school at age 4 at Hill House School in Knightsbridge.
-After a year and a half he transferred to Eaton House Belgravia Pre-Preparatory School for a year and a half before entering Westminster Under School at age 7.
-At age 11 he attended Dulwich College for a year and a half, and then completed his GCSE and A Levels at the Mander Portman Woodward school in London.
+Jayne completed his GCSE and A Levels at the Mander Portman Woodward school in London.
 He went on to graduate from the University of Chicago with a BA in Mathematics in 2019 and from King's College London with an MSc in Mathematics in 2022.
 While at the University of Chicago, Jayne did collegiate wrestling, before switching his focus back to judo upon graduation.

 Career

-He was a bronze medalist in the 90 kg category at the 2022 Pan American-Oceania Judo Championships in Lima, Peru.
+He was a bronze medallist in the 90 kg category at the 2022 Pan American-Oceania Judo Championships in Lima, Peru.

 He was a bronze medalist in the 90 kg category at the 2023 Pan American-Oceania Judo Championships in Calgary, Canada.

 He was a silver medalist in the 90 kg category at the 2024 Pan American-Oceania Judo Championships in Rio de Janeiro, Brazil.
 He was subsequently selected for the 2024 Paris Olympics to compete in the men's 90 kg.

 In the Paris Olympics, he defeated former vice world champion Christian Parlati in the preliminary round before being knocked out by Han Ju-yeop in the Round of 16.

 He was a bronze medalist in the 90 kg category at the 2025 Pan American-Oceania Judo Championships in Santiago, Chile.

+He was a silver medalist in the 90 kg category at the 2026 Pan American Judo Championships in Panama City, Panama.